AttilaTheDog/s3-training-stack/README.md

 mkdir secrets
 ```

-Populate the .env file for minio01
+Populate the .env file for minio01, change 'adminuser' and 'ChangeMe-Long-Secret' to a unique username and password.

 ```bash
 echo "MINIO_ROOT_USER=adminuser" > secrets/minio01.env